The first picture is how the saw looked in January!

 When I put the saw back together and attempted to run it up to a non vibrating faster cutting speed the clamping mechanism and blade broke spraying the little parts of this pretty but over complicated clamping system.
 No spare springs!
 I ordered them from e replacement parts and got the parts 60 days later!
 I used the internet to find some pictures of how it is assembled because the shop manual was useless!

-show the removal of the o ring holding the bearing in required the purchase of some ring pliers and I purchased some synthetic racing lubricant and needle valve, as it was recommended in a YouTube video in rehabbing a newer scroll saw with many bearings.
+The next two pictures 5 &6 show the removal of the o ring holding the bearing in required the purchase of some ring pliers and I purchased some synthetic racing lubricant and needle valve, as it was recommended in a YouTube video in rehabbing a newer scroll saw with many bearings.

 I also removed and replaced the bolt that ran all the way through and shared the lower clamp space.
 It requires tightening and loosening two locking mechanisms but frees up that space for the clamp alone.